-Update: The magicJack WiFi was renamed the New magicjack Plus 2014 upon release and the company made some big changes from the initial prototype that is listed below.
-Please visit our review of the New 2014 magicJack Plus to see what it is all about.
+Update: The magicJack WiFi release was a great and innovative idea that many people we excited about.
+We are disappointed to announce that it was ultimately cancelled and there is no WiFi device.
+Despite this it wasn’t a total loss because magicJack decided to go ahead and release an updated version of the magicJack plus, tabbed the New magicjack Plus 2014 upon release and the company made some big changes from the initial plans for the WiFi device.
+Please visit our review of the New 2014 magicJack Plus to see what this device all about.

 The newest development of the magicJack series is the magicJack WiFi, developed by magicJack VocalTec Communications Limited.
 This highly advanced device is expected to be released in the fourth quarter of 2012 and there are expected to be a number of exciting new developments with the magicJack WiFi, including functions that are expected it to make it the easiest, and one of the most convenient Voice Over Internet Protocol (VoIP) devices ever.